The general structure and shape of the 2019 version of an open Digital Alchemy and Networked Narratives Course based at Kean University…

-Note: This course shares a few similarities of the first version from 2017, but like most experimental alchemy practices, it will be quite different this time around.
-If you joined us last year, please return!
+Note: This course shares a few similarities of the versions from 2017 and 2018, but as usual, as an alchemy practice, it will be quite different this time around.
+If you joined us previousl7, please return!

 Digital Alchemy & Networked Narratives (#netnarr): This Digital Life

 January-May 2019 • ENG at Kean University • Open/Connected Beyond

 Take the oldest and most familiar form of communication, apply principles of medieval scientists, and explore it actively in the modern digital spaces — that frames what we call Digital Alchemy & Networked Narratives, noted online via the symbol